rhiot/gitbook/gateway/camel_kura_router.md

 ## Loading XML routes using SCR property

 `RhiotKuraRouter` comes with a `RhiotKuraRouter#updated(Map<String, Object>)` method.
-The primary purpose of this callback is to allow a router to be a SCR component configured using the EuroTech [Everyware Cloud](http://www.eurotech.com/en/products/software+services/everyware+cloud+m2m+platform/m2m+what+it+is), however you can use this callback outside the Everyware Cloud as well.
+The primary purpose of this callback is to allow a router to be a SCR component configured using the Kura Web UI and EuroTech [Everyware Cloud](http://www.eurotech.com/en/products/software+services/everyware+cloud+m2m+platform/m2m+what+it+is), however you can use this callback outside the web UI and Everyware Cloud context.

 Whenever `RhiotKuraRouter#updated(Map<String, Object>)` callback is executed, `RhiotKuraRouter` tries to read `camel.route.xml` property value (`RhiotKuraRouter.XML_ROUTE_PROPERTY` key constant), to parse its value and load it as an XML Camel routes.